NickMacro/NickMacro/README.md

-Hello, I'm an aspiring data scientist!
-I have a physics PhD graduate from The Ohio State University.
+Hello, I'm an aspiring data scientist with a physics PhD graduate from The Ohio State University.

 # Current Projects
 * Attending the Spring 2021 Data Science Bootcamp at the Erdős Institute.